Misrepresentation Act 1967: Section 3

 that term shall be of no effect except in so far as it satisfies the requirement of reasonableness as stated in section 11(1) of the Unfair Contract Terms Act 1977; and it is for those claiming that the term satisfies that requirement to show that it does.

 Summary

 At common law, a misrepresentation is an untrue (or misleading) statement of fact made by one party to another that induces the other to contract with him.
 The law of misrepresentation is a sui generis amalgam of the laws of contract, tort and unjust enrichment.

 Although short and apparently succinct, the 1967 Act is widely regarded as being confusing and poorly drafted.
 It was mildly amended by the Unfair Contract Terms Act 1977 and in 2012, but it escaped the attention of the consolidating Consumer Rights Act 2015.

+The general position is that the Misrepresentation Act 1967 does not reach cases of misrepresentation by non-disclosure, though this has been challenged.

+The 1967 Act was introduced following the recommendations of the 10th Report of the Law Reform Committee.
+Alan Brenner at the University College London has observed that the Act was a piece of law reform “aimed at ensuring justice and fairness for those that bought goods and services and was grounded in the socio-economic changes in post-war Britain”.
+He has further suggested that the Act has “embedded itself in the societal consciousness” of the United Kingdom which is the reason why it has remained relatively unchanged for over 50 years.